Raimon: The democratic era

 On Saint George's day 1993, a large concert took place in the Palau Sant Jordi in Barcelona, before some eighteen thousand spectators, to celebrate the thirtieth anniversary of the release of Al vent.
 Raimon sang many songs, but also on stage were many artists who had shared experiences with him over many years: the Uruguayan Daniel Vigiletti, the Basque Mikel Laboa, the Portuguese Luis Cilia, the American folk singer Pete Seeger, and others.
 Catalan guests included Serrat (a former rival, but reconciled friend), Ovidi Montllor, and Pi de la Serra.
 Also in attendance were the Japanese group Warabi-za, the Coral Sant Jordi directed by Oriol Martorell and the band La Lira Ampostina.

 The same year a new Complete Works was released, this time on CD.
 The work, which won the Palmarès des Palmarès given by the Nouvelle Académie du Disque Français, collected a total of 121 songs divided into the following: Orígens i dedicatòries, Cançons d'amor i de lluita, Cançons de la roda del temps i d'altres poemes de Salvador Espriu, Ausiàs March i alguns poemes dels segles XV i XVI, Aquest cant vol ser plural and Coincidències, dissidències, indecències i algunes rareses, the last being dedicated to live recordings.

 In early 1997 a new album finally appeared, Cançons de mai with arrangements by Manel Camp.
 It consisted of seven settings of Ausiàs March and six of his own poems, including the ironic Soliloqui solipsista, which was accompanied by a video clip.

 That same year he was granted the Gold Medal (Medalla de Oro) of the Generalitat de Catalunya.
 Under the title Cançons de mai.
-Cançons de sempre, Raimon made appearances in Perpignan, Xàtiva, Majorca, and in the Palau de la Música Catalana.
+Cançons de sempre, Raimon made appearances in Perpignan, Xàtiva, Mallorca, and in the Palau de la Música Catalana.
 He also toured Britain.
 He was heckled at Madrid's Plaza de las Ventas bullring, where he sang a homage to Miguel Ángel Blanco, assassinated by ETA.
 Some of the public criticised his singing in Catalan, which he publicly avowed by singing Valencian dialect of Catalan, and the fact that the song País Basc was prohibited in Francoist Spain.
 The act was rebroadcast on TVE, and provoked great controversy.

 At the end of 1997 the CD Recitals al Palau was released and in 1999 he published a compilation of all his love songs, Les cançons d'amor.
 In 2000, he published a new Complete Works with many unreleased songs, settings of 15th century authors: Francí Guerau, Jordi de Sant Jordi, Mossèn Estanya, Bernat Metge and Jaume Roig.
 The new complete works also included the only two songs he recorded written by other songwriters: Se'n va anar and Amanda.

+During 2020, during a solemn act in the Palau de la Generalitat Valenciana a contract was ceded by Raimon to cede all their belongings and heritage to their natal town.